Construction Costs in Los Angeles

 The engineering consultants on a residential project are typically separate firms retained by the architect or directly by the owner.
 On a complex project, the consultant team can include structural engineering, civil engineering, geotechnical engineering, surveying, MEP engineering, Title 24 energy compliance, HERS testing, and CalGreen documentation.
 Each carries its own fee.

 Geotechnical reports deserve specific attention because they directly influence the foundation design and therefore the construction cost.
 For hillside properties or sites with complex soil conditions, a geotech investigation can run $15,000 to $40,000 or more depending on the number of borings, the depth of investigation, and the complexity of the analysis.
 On sites where slope stability, ancient landslide deposits, or groundwater are factors, supplemental investigations and ongoing geotechnical observation during construction add to that cost.
 This is not a place to cut corners.
 The geotech report is the foundation for the foundation design, and incomplete investigation is one of the most common sources of unforeseen cost during construction.
 Our foundation systems page covers what a complete geotechnical investigation includes and how each finding translates into construction cost.
+For a broader view of site investigation requirements, see our guide to lot due diligence in Los Angeles.

 Special Inspections and Testing